kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

             // - lodestar: chainsafe/lodestar:next",
             "clImage": "",

-            // The log level that the CL client should log at, it overrides the value set in the `logLevel` property
+            // The log level string that this participant's EL client should log at
-            // This value must be specific for the client's implementation, For instance if you want to set info log
-            // level for Teky client, you should set "INFO" and "info" for Lodestar clients "clLogLevel": "",
+            // If this is emptystring then the global `logLevel` parameter's value will be translated into a string appropriate for the client (e.g. if
+            //  global `logLevel` = `info` then Teku would receive `INFO`, Prysm would receive `info`, etc.)
+            // If this is not emptystring, then this value will override the global `logLevel` setting to allow for fine-grained control
+            //  over a specific participant's logging
+            "clLogLevel": ""
         }
     ],